Lawmakers Are Fighting For Net Neutrality - Slashdot

 Nice to see someone has our back (Score:2)

 Why is this so misunderstood?
-(Score:2, Interesting)
+(Score:4, Interesting)

 This isn't about net neutrality mostly.